TyckoLab/CloudASM/README.md

 - jre1.7.0_25
 - BisSNP-0.82.2

 All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.

-Note #1: we need to use a specific version of JAVA to be able to run BisSNP.
+Note that we need to use a specific version of JAVA to be able to run BisSNP.

-Note #2: Bismark reports sequences it aligns reads in positive strand but it is bisulfite-converted.
-Bis-SNP reports SNPs in positive strand of the reference genome, which is not bisulfite-converted.
-Therefore, handling these two datasets together requires additional steps.

 ## Installation

-To run You need to install GCP's Python package called ["dsub"](https://github.com/DataBiosphere/dsub).
+To run CloudASM, you need to install GCP's Python package called ["dsub"](https://github.com/DataBiosphere/dsub).
 We recommend using the method where their repository is cloned in combination with the virtual environment.

 ## How to use the pipeline